 - Publish a blog post tagged

-- Announce your collection on Twitter, including a link to your post created as #1 above and using the
+- Announce your collection on Twitter, including a link to your blog post.
+Don’t forget to use the

 I read all Twitter posts using the class tag.
 When I see yours, you will have successfully submitted the collection and it will be eligible for grading.

 I will provide general comments on your collection on your blog, including requests for revisions.
 You can see your official grade and private comments using the Grade Center in Blackboard.